jurriaan/aico/README.md

 - `aico tokens`: Shows a breakdown of token usage and estimated cost for the current context.
 - `aico ask "<instruction>"`: Have a conversation with the AI for planning and discussion.
 - `aico edit "<instruction>"`: Generate code modifications as a unified diff.
-- `aico prompt "<instruction>"`: Send a raw prompt directly to the AI with minimal formatting.
+- `aico prompt "<instruction>"`: A power-user command for sending unformatted prompts.
+Primarily intended for scripting or addons (like `aico commit`).
+Prefer `ask` or `edit` for general use.
 - `aico last [N]`: Shows the N-th to last response from the AI (defaults to 1).
-  - `--recompute`: Recalculates the response against the current state of files.
+  - `--recompute`: Re-applies the original instruction to the current file state.
+Useful for retrying a command after adding/changing context.
   - `--verbatim`: Prints the original, unprocessed response from the AI.
 - `aico history`: A subcommand group for managing the chat history.
   - `aico history view`: See the current status of the history.
   - `aico history set <index>`: Set which message the active history starts from.
   - `aico history reset`: Reset the history to include all messages.
 - `aico undo [N]`: Marks the last N message pairs as excluded from future context (defaults to 1).
-This is a "soft delete" that lets you undo recent conversational steps without losing the history, which is useful if an instruction produced an undesirable result.
+This "soft delete" is useful for undoing a conversational step if an `edit` or `ask` command produced an undesirable result.

 ## Addons: Extending `aico`